 - Rectangular sound holes have a buzzy timbre and play with a flatter pressure curve.
-Ocarinas with this kind of voicing typically have a balanced volume over their range, with soft high notes.
-However the total range they can produce is also quite small, and they are sensitive to blowing pressure.
+Ocarinas with this kind of sound hole typically have a balanced volume over their range, with soft high notes.
+However the total range they can produce is also quite small (10 holes or less), and they screech easily if overblown.

 - Teardrop, round, and oval sound holes lean towards a pure sound, with teardrop being the cleanest sounding.
 Round and oval voicings can produce a more textured sound somewhere between teardrop and rectangular.
 They tend to be louder on the high notes, and the longer shape of oval voicings may sound more chiffy, although this does depend on the area of the voicing in relation to chamber volume.

 - Sound hole size influences both volume and timbre.
-If chamber volume is fixed, larger sound holes generally sound more breathy while smaller ones bring out the characteristic timbre of the sound hole shape, pure or buzzy.
-Larger sound holes are usually more balanced in volume, louder overall, and need more air.
-Smaller sound holes are often much louder on the high notes and may attain more range.
+If chamber volume is fixed, larger sound holes generally sound more breathy, are usually more balanced in volume, louder overall, and need more air.
+Smaller sound holes are about the opposite.
+They bring out the characteristic timbre of the sound hole shape (pure or buzzy), and tend to be much louder on the high notes.